BY TAPOSH GHOSH

 Despite the tremendous growth and the ever-heating competition, the businesses have pretty much been as orthodox as ever when it comes to retailing their brands.
 In an era of convenience-seeking, the brick and mortar way of selling your products might always not be the best possible option.
 Where there are new technologies disrupting global retail industries every day, footwear retailing in Bangladesh has experienced little or no innovation at all when it comes to catering to its customers.
 However, in an industry which is growing fast, with new competitors in the pipeline, there are a lot of aspects these businesses can innovate in to remain competitive and ahead of the pack.

 It is no secret that in today’s world of digital natives, it is imminent to be ever-present online in addition to existing physical stores.
 Online stores offer customers with the greatest levels of conveniences, allowing them to scuttle through more variety and options than it is ever possible in a physical store.
 Services such as cash-on-delivery, size replacement, home trials, etc. can boost sales for local footwear brands and allow them market access to locations with no physical stores in the vicinity.
-Currently, only Bata among the renowned brands is known to have its own online platform, with Apex trying to sell its products through Daraz.
+Currently, only Bata among the renowned brands is known to have its own online platform.
+However, there is a growing trend of retailers selling footwear online through platforms like Amazon and eBay.
+Although this might require a certain level of knowledge about various factors like selling or subscription fees and other aspects to boost their sales (see this website for more information), it is a very promising trend in the online selling sector.

 KNOWING THE CONSUMER AUDIENCE